 - 1 ½ cups cheddar cheese shredded, divided

 - 2 cans refrigerated crescent rolls

-- Unroll the crescent rolls.
-Arrange on a parchment lined pan so the short end in inside and the tips point out in a circle. (it should have a 4" center and will look like a sunshine shape.
+- Unroll the crescent rolls and place them on a parchment-lined pan so that the short end is inside and the tips point out in a circle, resembling a sunshine shape.
+The center should be 4 inches wide.

-- Top the center of the rolls with taco meat and top with remaining cheese.
+- Spoon the taco meat mixture over the center of the crescent rolls and top with the remaining cheese.

 - Fold each dough triangle up over the filling and tuck the tip under the bottom of the circle.

 - Bake for 20 to 25 minutes, or until the crescent rolls are lightly browned.
 Cool for 5 minutes, then slice and serve with your desired toppings.